zuozhenggh/learning-library/content-management-library/apex-integration/content-repository/content-repository.md

 ## Summary

 This completes this lab.
 At this point, you know how to define Custom Digital Asset type, create Asset repository & assign member.
-Click on **Lab 4: Configure Content Capture** to setup content Capture to automate ingestion of email attachment.
+You may now **proceed to the next lab**.

 ## Learn More